-- If on MagS04, continue for 12-24 hours from delivery - Consider 12 hr MagSO4 duration if: Diuresis for two consecutive hours, absence of symptoms [headache, visual changes, epigastric pain], and absence of severe hypertension. - Depending on clinical condition, consider continued Pitocin IV drip - Avoid methergine (could cause vasospasm and increase BP) - Monitor intake and output every 4-8 hours until discharge - Continue or initiate antihypertensive therapy when SBP ≥ 150mmHg or DBP ≥ 100mmHg on two occasions at least 4 hours apart - If SBP ≥ 160mmHg or DBP ≥ 110mmHg on two checks 15 minutes apart, treat with IV antihypertensive medications within 30 minutes and initiate MagSO4 - -If using NSAIDs in those patients without renal dysfunction, then one may need to adjust anti-HTN meds accordingly - Women should be discharged with information about signs and symptoms of preeclampsia - Treat w/ MagSO4 for at least 24hrs if patient develops severe hypertension or preeclampsia associated with: - Headache not improved with acetaminophen - Visual changes (spots in vision) - Altered mental status - Persistent right upper quadrant or epigastric pain - Shortness of breath - Thrombocytopenia - Abnormal liver enzymes - Consider straight catheter urine collection for accurate assessment of proteinuria in postpartum period baseline risk in all women with preeclampsia, and 4-8x higher in women who had recurrent preeclampsia or a delivery before 34 0/7wga due to preeclampsia.
+- If on MgS04, continue for 12-24 hours from delivery or last seizure, whichever occurred last - Depending on clinical condition, consider continued Pitocin IV drip - Avoid methergine (could cause vasospasm and increase BP) - Monitor intake and output every 4-8 hours until discharge - Continue or initiate antihypertensive therapy when SBP $\geq$ 150mmHg or DBP $\geq$ 100mmHg on two occasions at least 4 hours apart - If SBP $\geq$ 160mmHg or DBP $\geq$ 110mmHg on two checks 15 minutes apart, treat with IV antihypertensive medications within 30 minutes and initiate Mg. - If using NSAIDs in those patients without renal dysfunction, then one may need to adjust anti-HTN meds accordingly

+- Women should be discharged with information about signs and symptoms of preeclampsia

+- Treat w/Mg for at least 24hrs if patient develops severe hypertension or preeclampsia associated with:

+- Headache not improved with acetaminophen

+- Visual changes (spots in vision)

+- Altered mental status

+- Persistent right upper quadrant or epigastric pain

+- Shortness of breath

+- Thrombocytopenia

+- Abnormal liver enzymes

+- Consider straight catheter urine collection for accurate assessment of proteinuria in postpartum period

 Women with a history of a pregnancy affected by a diagnosis of least preeclampsia are at increased risk of cardiovascular disease later in life.
-This risk is twice as high as the
+This risk is twice as high as the baseline risk in all women with preeclampsia, and 4-8x higher in women who had recurrent preeclampsia or a delivery before 34 0/7wga due to preeclampsia.